“He’s sharp and clear in his advice, especially in complex matters.”

 Technology is efficiency.
 A Nokia 3210 and an impractically large laptop saw me through university.
 Fortunately I was inspired by a number of forward thinking individuals in Chambers using technology to enhance their practices (long before it was popularised in the wake of Covid).

 University and Higher Level Qualifications

 BPTC (Outstanding, BPP), Buchanan Prize (Lincoln’s Inn); Graduate Diploma in Law (Distinction, BPP); BA (Hons) Ancient History and History (Trinity College Dublin)

 Related and Professional Activities

 Professional Negligence Bar Association

-For further details of Liam’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Liam’s practice please contact a member of the clerking or client service team.

 Bar Council Membership No: 60149